Australian lobster sector claws back trade after China ban

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

 The row has seen more than a dozen Australian sectors hit with import levies, with the barley and wine industries particularly badly hit.
-Exporters stand to lose as much as US$2-4 billion worth of sales.
+Exporters stand to lose as much as US$2 billion-$4 billion worth of sales.

 So far, the broader Australian economy has weathered the storm.
 The economy returned to growth in the last quarter, exiting a Covid-induced recession.